-The result is a Taylor-like instrument rule in which the instrument π depends on the income gap and on the expected deviation of inflation from the inflation target.
+The result is a Taylor-like instrument rule in which the instrument π depends on observable or computable variables: the income gap and the expected deviation of inflation from the inflation target.
 We may note here that (28) is not an explicit instrument rule.
-The endogeneity of income on the right-hand side makes this rule implicit, an equilibrium condition.25
+The endogeneity of income on the right-hand side makes this rule implicit, an equilibrium condition.31